apache/carbondata/docs/mv-guide.md

      STORED AS carbondata
    ```

- User can create materialized view using the CREATE MATERIALIZED VIEW statement.
+ Users can create a materialized view using the CREATE MATERIALIZED VIEW statement.

    ```
      CREATE MATERIALIZED VIEW agg_sales